APCAA Early Spring 2025 Digest

 "Inside The Hustle: Thriving In The Agency Life" Panel Features Bro.
 Nicholas W. Holland

-Thriving in Agency Life is your opportunity to hear from industry professionals who have mastered the fast-paced world of PR agencies.
+Thriving in Agency Life is an opportunity to hear from industry professionals who have mastered the fast-paced world of PR agencies.
 Panther Communications is an innovative public relations initiative at Clark Atlanta University, affiliated with the Public Relations Student Society of America (PRSSA).
 Our goal is to provide students with hands-on experience in real-world PR challenges, allowing us to develop fresh perspectives and creative ideas while working on impactful projects.

 Dr. Patrick Thompson hails from the great city of New Orleans, LA.
 He received a B.S. in Biology from Morehouse College.
 He then entered seminary at Emory University where he earned a Master of Divinity Degree (M.Div.) and Duke University where he earned a Master of Theology (Th.M.) with a concentration in Theology and Medicine.
 He worked in full time ministry as a pastor for 5 years and then entered medical school at the Southwest College of Naturopathic Medicine (Tempe, AZ) where he earned a Doctor of Naturopathic Medicine degree (N.D.).